YektaAkhalili/support-vector-regression/README.md

 # support-vector-regression

-This is the code for predicting sales using SVR for a paper I'm writing.
+This is the code for predicting sales using SVR.